olivier-2018/dt-exercises/_instructions_mooc/04-ModCon/41-intro-quiz.md

 [ ] Stability and performance despite limited access to resources (e.g., the energy available).

 [explanation]
 Model uncertainty is defined as a "bounded variation" of the parameters describing the controlled system's model.
-Choosing completely different sensors (e.g., a camera instead of the planned pressure sensor for altitude control of a hot air balloon) might induce a completely different structure in the plant's model, which wouldn't not therefore be a "bounded" variation.
+Choosing completely different sensors (e.g., a camera instead of the planned pressure sensor for altitude control of a hot air balloon) might induce a completely different structure in the plant's model, which wouldn't be a "bounded" variation.
 [explanation]

 >> What could count as "bounded variation" in the system's behavior of a Duckiebot?  <<